Psychology

 This course is designed to introduce the student to the issues and concerns regarding psychological development from a Black perspective.
 The pervasive impact of racism and discrimination will be reviewed.
 A fee of $200.00 is required for this class.

-PY 460: Research III - Experimental Methods
+PY 460: Research III - Experimental Psychology

 Credits 3

-A survey course acquainting the student with the experimental analysis of behavior.
+A survey course acquainting students with the experimental analysis of behavior.
 The scientific method is used to investigate basic behavioral phenomena and principles.
-Students will also develop competence in reading, writing, and interpreting reports.
-This course will emphasize how to design and execute an experiment, analyze and interpret the results and write and present a research report, all conforming to rigorous ethical standards.
-Students must register concurrently for PY 460 and PY 460L.
+Students also develop competence in reading, writing, and interpreting reports.
+This course emphasizes how to design and execute an experiment, analyze and interpret the results and write and present a research report, all conforming to rigorous ethical standards.
+Students must register concurrently for PY 460 and PY 460L

 PY 460L: Research III - Experimental Psychology Lab